despairblue/furry-octo-dangerzone/04-concept/README.md

 **Example:**

-The `treenode` renders the node itself and a `nodelist`, that renders a list of treenodes for each child node.
+The `treenode` renders the node itself and a `nodelist`, that renders a list of tree-nodes for each child node.
 Mind the recursion

 The data: